 - 1. Check 24 Vdc fuse (number 4); replace if necessary. - 2.
 Check connections from BEKA panel to 24 Vdc power supply and BEKA barrier (if applicable). - 3.
-If the interconnecting cable is OK, replace BEKA display panel.
+If interconnecting cable OK, replace BEKA display panel.

-11.9.6 NAMUR relay light-emitting diode (LED) is OFF and no FAILURE reported on BEKA
+11.9.6 NAMUR relay LED is OFF and no FAILURE reported on BEKA

 - 1. Check power connections from peripheral board to relay. - 2.
-If the interconnecting cable is working, replace NAMUR relay.
+If the interconnecting cable is, replace NAMUR relay.